About Annalece

 A PAssion for ANCESTRY

-I feel very fortunate my family history is well-documented.
-I know my ancestor’s names, their stories, and often their faces for many generations, several lines stretching back quite far.
+I feel fortunate my family history is well-documented.
+I know my ancestor’s names, their stories and often their faces for many generations, several lines stretching back quite far.

 And although a sixth-generation resident of the Western United States, like many Americans, and in particular those of us from the West, my roots originate elsewhere.

 Overall my family hails from the British Isles, primarily England.
-There is some Welsh, Scottish, and Scots-Irish in there too, as well as some Indigenous American, my Navajo third great-grandmother.
+I have Welsh, Scottish, and Scots-Irish ancestors too, as well as a Navajo third great-grandmother.

 The bulk of my ancestors lived in New England before migrating West in the mid nineteenth-century.